muriaga/WHMCS-TigoPesa/README.md

 For the latest WHMCS minimum system requirements, please refer to https://docs.whmcs.com/System_Requirements

-We recommend your module follows the same minimum requirements wherever possible.
+It's recommend a module to follow the same minimum requirements wherever possible.

 ## Useful Resources